-Part 1: Annual Trustee Report to members contains a general update on how your super in NGS Super has performed and provides details about general changes that have impacted on your benefits during the year ended 30 June 2011.
+Part 1:

-This report is available online at www.ngssuper.com.au/ forms-and-publications/
+Annual Trustee Report to members contains an update on how your super in NGS Super has performed and provides details about general changes that have impacted on your benefits during the year ended 30 June 2012.

-Part 2: This Supplementary Annual Trustee Report to CCSSP members contains an update on information specific to your section of membership, including how your defined benefits are determined.
+This report is available online at www. ngssuper.com.au/forms-and-publications/ update on information specific to your section of membership, including how your defined benefits are determined.